 Weight: 415g (body only, with battery and memory card)

 Nikon does not use in-body stabilization in its DSLR cameras, but many Nikon lenses, including the AF-P 18-55mm lens bundled with this camera, come with Nikon’s VR (Vibration Reduction) system.
+There are cheaper kits on sale with a non-VR lens, but we think it's worth paying the extra.

 You don’t get 4K video capability with this camera, but it can shoot full HD 1920 x 1080 video at up to 60/50fps.
 You don’t get Wi-Fi, either, but built-in Bluetooth does let you transfer images to your smart device and, in this latest model, fire the shutter remotely using your smartphone.
+To be honest, you're unlikely to use this camera for video.
+Its live view autofocus is a little too slow and the fixed rear screen is a drawback in itself.

 The D3500 does shoot raw files, as you’d expect, but these are 12-bit only, rather than the 14-bit raw files captured by models further up the Nikon range.
 Will you notice the difference?
 Probably not, as even a 12-bit raw gives a much wider tone and colour range than regular JPEGs, and for the users this camera is aimed at, the differences are likely to be academic.